IbrahimAlkh/IbrahimAlkh/README.md

-# Hello, I'm Ibrahim Alkhrashi! 👋
+# Hello, I'm Ibrahim! 👋

 Welcome to my GitHub profile!

-I'm Ibrahim Alkhrashi, a passionate high school student with a keen interest in technology, programming, and learning new things.
+I'm Ibrahim, a passionate high school student with a keen interest in technology, programming, and learning new things.
 This is my space on GitHub where I share my projects, experiments.
 ## About Me

 - 🎓 Currently a high school student